 ACF envisions a world where living music creators are celebrated as essential to human culture.
 To do this, we support and advocate for individual artists/groups who are creating music today that demonstrates the vitality and relevance of their art.
 We connect artists with collaborators, organizations, audiences, and resources both fiscal and otherwise.
 Through storytelling, publications, recordings, hosted gatherings, and industry leadership, we activate equitable opportunities for artists, highlighting those who have been historically excluded.

-We identify as the go-to space for artists who create music throughout the U.S. However, we realize we have failed to include and recognize many artists as being a part of our community because of our own biases, exclusive practices, and historic focus on Western European classical music created by artists who are majority white.
+We identify as a go-to space for artists who create music throughout the U.S. and its territories.
+However, we realize we have failed to include and recognize many artists as being a part of our community because of our own biases, exclusive practices, and historic focus on Western European classical* music created by artists who are majority white.
 This has made us less effective in being that go-to space.
-It also means we have missed out on building sodality with many music creators.
+It means that we have missed out on building relationships with many music creators, too.